dotnet/linker/docs/design/assembly-loading.md

 # ILLink Assembly Loading

+Current versions of the linker do not support loading and processing assemblies that are only referenced dynamically (via reflection, strings in special attributes, or embedded XML), which leads to incorrect outputs that are missing code required by these dependencies.
+We need a way to load and process assemblies during later steps of the pipeline, to solve these correctness issues.

-We would like to support loading and processing assemblies later in the pipeline, so that dynamically referenced assemblies can be correctly processed.
-A secondary goal is to avoid unnecessary processing of unused assemblies.
+The linker also does a lot of unnecessary processing because it loads static references of root assemblies up-front.
+Pipeline steps process all assemblies in the static reference closure, reading embedded XML, propagating constants, and doing branch elimination, whether or not they contain any code that is used at runtime.
+A secondary goal is to avoid unnecessary processing of such unused assemblies to improve the linker's performance.

 ## Assembly processing